liamzety/Appsus/README.md

 # Appsus

 **Triple-google-like-apps including Emails, Keep and a Bookshop**
-> Made with frontend functionality only. all files are saved to local storage.
+> Created with frontend functionality only. all files are saved to local storage.

-> Made with React's non-CLI version and with no external libraries.
+> Created using React's non-CLI version and with no external libraries.

+**Check it out LIVE here: <a href="https://liamzety.github.io/Appsus/#/">Appsus</a>**

 <img src="https://i.ibb.co/fGSQ6kr/appsus-homepage.jpg" />